 In the spring of 2006, the United States Fish and Wildlife Service and Washington State University, Clark County Extension initiated the Gee Creek Watershed Restoration project, a joint effort to provide new funding to support and expand watershed enhancement efforts.
 The project was completed in partnership with the Gee Creek Enhancement Committee, Friends of Ridgefield National Wildlife Refuge, the Lower Columbia River Estuary Partnership, the City of Ridgefield, schools, and local residents.
 Federal, state and county agencies provided advice and assistance.
 Currently, additional funding sources are being sought to sustain watershed restoration work in the years ahead.

 Located at the end of Main Street, Overlook Park “overlooks” the beauty of the National Wildlife Refuge.
 It is a way to connect the urban and natural aspects of the city.
-The park, which was recently redone, includes an amphitheater, brick plaza, historical information about the early settlement of the Native Americans, and public restrooms.
+The park, which was recently redone, includes an amphitheater where live music is played, a brick plaza where the Ridgefield’s Farmers Market and First Saturday Events are held, historical information about the early settlement of the Native Americans, and public restrooms.

 Fairgrounds Park is an 88-acre property that offers basketball courts, a picnic shelter, a playground, and a beautiful walking trail.
 Located at NW 164th St, Ridgefield, WA 98642.